Antagonist: "The Cabal"

 Larry Sizemore (Tim Matheson)

-An operative who worked with MW in the Balkan’s in ’91, ’92 during a “crazy time” which made him seem “somewhat sane in comparison.”
-He let fifteen people watch him walk into an oil refinery right before it blew up to fake his own death.
-It was his way of taking early retirement.
-Now he is simply a sociopath working freelance killing people.
-“Tall, dyes his hair, face like a ferret.”
-He read the MW dossier which made him think that they could be partners.
-MW accepted a “hit” job from him in order to try and save the mark and possibly rid himself of Larry at the same time.
-He only escaped from Ms sniper scope by holding a hostage in front of him to get out of line of fire then killed the hostage.
-Another time he stole $2 million from the money cleaner of a cartel and used Ms name to do it.
-That attempt at getting M back to work with him failed failed as well when M returned the money, blamed the theft on a hit man that Larry had killed, and called the police to report a counterfeiting scheme in Larry’s name (actually his new alias: Larry Garber).
 Finally, he somehow met Brennen and became partners in getting M to kill the men whose names were on Simon’s NOC list.
-He arrogantly claimed to know M well enough from the “old days” to know that M would be “glad to help” and 'thank me for it' in the end.
+He arrogantly claimed to know M well enough from the “old days” that he knew M would be “glad to help” and 'thank me for it' in the end.
 He colluded with M to keep Brennen happy until the opportunity arose to take the list back; all the time claiming that he intended to let M do all the heavy work while he did all the fun stuff.
-With complete disregard for M or his family he killed Brennen saying that “now you have to work with me to stay alive.”
-However, he didn’t count on Sam who worked behind the scenes to find his cell phone number, remove Brennen’s safe before Larry got to it then held him at sniper gunpoint while M escaped so the cops could come with Brennen’s body in the same room.
-M told him that “while I would gladly give my life for something that I believed in, there isn’t a thing in this world that you would die for.”
+With complete disregard of M or his family, he killed Brennen with his knife saying that: “now you have to work with me to stay alive.”
+However, he didn’t count on Sam who worked behind the scenes to find his cell phone number, removed Brennen’s safe before Larry got to it, then held him at sniper gunpoint while M escaped so the cops could find him with Brennen’s body in the same room and the murder knife on him.
+Mike told Larry that “while I would gladly give my life for something that I believed in, there isn’t a thing in this world that you would die for.”
+He was discovered, and apparently tried then extradited to Albania for some reason.
+(61)

-AKA: Larry Garber [shoe salesman] (41)
+Larry Garber [shoe salesman] (41), Larry Barushell [Biohazard tech] (74)

-Seen in episodes: 20,41,61
+Seen in episodes: 20, 41, 61, 74

 Natalie Rice (Callie Thorne)

-A mastermind thief who murdered and blackmailed Milovan Dragas and Bennett Tash into helping with her plot to steal Barry’s ledger and sell it for $5 million.
-She skillfully duped them all through their interrogation but revealed selected aspects of her plan hoping they would be killed.
-She duped Fiona in the interrogation then escaped from Fiona by threatening to kill a child bystander but leaving her $5 million behind when she escaped.
-Later she took a job stealing a US chemical weapon for some Venezuelans but then had a higher bidder who wanted her to steal it from the Venezuelans.
-She devised a plan to have a medical-scammer, con man (Stuart) to get MW to help steal it back from its well-fortified compound under the guise of rescuing a kidnapped sister.
+She took a job stealing a US chemical weapon for some Venezuelans but then had a higher bidder who wanted her to steal it from the Venezuelans.
+She devised a plan to have a medical-scammer, con-man (Stuart) get MW to help steal it back from its well-fortified compound under the guise of rescuing a kidnapped sister.
 When that plan went awry she killed Stuart and pretended altruistic motives while framing Fiona for the murder.
-Once done she mined Sam’s exit road and stole it back from him; but, MW eventually got it back from her, chased her buyers away, planted the real weapon on her and chained her to a boat trailer waiting for the Homeland Security to come for her confession.
-(36, 58)
+Once done, she mined Sam’s exit road and stole it back from him; but, MW eventually got it back from her, chased her buyers away, planted the real weapon on her and chained her to a boat trailer waiting for the Homeland Security to come for her confession.
+(58)

 Current location: Police custody

-Seen in episodes: 36,58
+Seen in episodes: 36, 58

 Tony Soto (Adam Clark)

 The boss of the 24K car theft syndicate in Miami.
-MW, under cover as “Johnny” impressed him by “cleaning” a stolen car in order to take down one of his gang who had put out a hit on a “client.”
-Soto was in the client’s car, which had been armored, when Felix Cole tried the hit on the client.
-Later, when some friends of Nate’s had three cars stolen, he was able to tell M who had done it.
-In return he demanded that M do some Johnny-style damage to Buckwild’s chop shop when he was done finding the car.
+Michael Westen, under cover as “Johnny” impressed him by “cleaning” a stolen car in order to take down one of his gang who had put out a hit on one of Michaels “clients.”
+Michael manipulated Soto to be in the client’s car when Felix Cole tried the hit, but failed due to the armor that had been installed.
+He decided to 'deal with' Cole but the guy found out and ran.
+(23)

 Current location: At large

-Seen in episodes: 23,59
+Seen in episodes: 23, 59

 Tyler Brennen (Jay Karnes)

 A black-market smuggler and thief who is one of the most arrogant and condescending individuals that Michael Weston has met.
 He kidnapped a known thief’s son (who happened to be the ex-fiancé of Michael) and made her, Samantha Keyes, steal a guidance chip from an aerospace company for ransom.
 M developed an elaborate con to make Brennen decide that the best course of action would be to have M put the chip back before anyone noticed.
-On the run from his South American contacts for the botched deal, he threatened to find out what MW had “really” done and see him again.
+Now on the run from his South American contacts for the botched deal, he threatened to find out what MW had “really” done and see him again.
 (27)

 Current location: Deceased